 Make sure to keep your bag close to you if you find yourself in a crowded place where you could easily get mugged or pickpocketed.
 There’s also a level of drug use in the area so do be wary of getting spiked when you’re out.
 We’d also advise that you also get some good travel insurance.

 It’s always good to take all the extra measures around as an Ibiza tourist, even when they might not seem necessary.
-Have a look at the Spain Safety Guide before you fly and always get travel insurance.
 Check out our roundup of the best travel insurance.

 Things to do in Ibiza at Night